SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: System Implementation

-This process separates the attack trace into multiple clusters of per-query changes.
-Each cluster $\CC=\s{\bdelta_{i_1}, \bdelta_{i_2}, ...}$ contains queries (or their corresponding per-query changes) that are determined to result from the same prospective procedure.
-For example, we illustrate in \Cref{fig:demo:cluster-1} that the two sub-sequences of line search are merged into one cluster.
+Finally, this process separates the trace into clusters of per-query changes, where each cluster $\CC=\s{\bdelta_{i_1}, \bdelta_{i_2}, ...}$ contains queries (or their per-query changes) determined as coming from the same candidate procedure.
+For example, \Cref{fig:demo:cluster-1} depicts the merging of two line search sub-sequences.
+The choice of system thresholds is discussed in \Cref{app:impl}.